Letters on the Transformation to Competitive Integrated Employment Act (TCIEA)

 Conclusion

 The Transformation to Competitive Integrated Employment Act lays the groundwork for both businesses and their disabled employees to have better opportunities for advancement.
-TCIEA offers realistic alternatives to the broken10 system of segregated employment and subminimum wage.
+TCIEA offers realistic alternatives to the broken system of segregated employment and subminimum wage.
 The one hundred (100) undersigned organizations endorse the bipartisan “Transformation to Competitive Integrated Employment Act” (S. 533 / H.R.1263), and we strongly urge you to pass TCIEA this congressional session.

 Sincerely,